spectrocloud/librarium/content/docs/08-user-management/2-rbac.md

 A **Role** is a collection of permissions.

 The Role will have a *Type* and a *Scope*.
 The Type signifies the creator's scope and the Scope signifies the role visibility.
 Based on the role's scope, the permissions will be restricted to the permission's scope list.
-The *ProfileEditor* will be visible under **Tenant** and the *Tenant* nor the *Project* admins cannot modify the Project Scopes.
+The *ProfileEditor* will be visible under **Tenant**, but neither the *Tenant* nor the *Project* admins are allowed to modify the Project Scopes.

 # Creating roles